MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45.md

 4. You can see that six different application pools are created by default when both ASP.NET 3.5 and ASP.NET 4.5 are enabled for IIS 8.0.
 Four of the applications are new for IIS 8.0, while two other application pools have been carried forward from previous Windows releases.

     - Note that although the **.NET Framework Version** column shows "v2.0" and "v4.0" for .NET Framework versions, these equate to ASP.NET 3.5 and ASP.NET 4.5.
 Due to the internals of how application pools bind to .NET Framework versions, the actual version name written to configuration (and thus displayed in the tool) corresponds to the original .NET Framework file version.
     - **Classic .NET AppPool** and **DefaultAppPool** existed in previous versions of Windows, and thus continue to be created for IIS 8.0.
-Note however that since .NET 4.5 is the default .NET Framework for use by Windows Server 2012, the "DefaultAppPool" on IIS 8.0 also defaults to using the newer version of the .NET Framework.
+Note however that since .NET Framework 4.5 is the default .NET Framework for use by Windows Server 2012, the "DefaultAppPool" on IIS 8.0 also defaults to using the newer version of the .NET Framework.
     - The other four application pools are new in Windows Server 2012.
-There are two application pools for running .NET Framework 3.5 (**.NET v2.0** and **.NET v2.0 Classic**), and two application pools for running .NET Framework 4.5 (**.NET 4.5** and **.NET 4.5 Classic**).
+There are two application pools for running .NET Framework 3.5 (**.NET v2.0** and **.NET v2.0 Classic**), and two application pools for running .NET Framework 4.5 (**.NET Framework 4.5** and **.NET Framework 4.5 Classic**).
     - The difference between "classic" and "not classic" application pools is the managed pipeline mode supported in each application pool type.
 The two application pools ending in "Classic" support the older Windows Server 2003-era classic pipeline mode for ASP.NET, while the other two application pools use the newer integrated pipeline mode for ASP.NET introduced in Vista/IIS7.0.
 5. Exploring a little bit further, expand the **Sites** node in the left-hand side of the screen so that the **Default Web Site** node is visible:
     [![](iis-80-using-aspnet-35-and-aspnet-45/_static/image35.png)](iis-80-using-aspnet-35-and-aspnet-45/_static/image33.png)